epfl-si/wp-dev/README.md

 From here you can either choose to fetch the *whole stack* (meaning you have access to the secrets and the EPFL network) or choose the *minimal install*.

 1. Minimal installation can be acheived with
    `make checkout MINIMAL=1`.

-For the complete install (which will get all the plugins and themes), follow theses steps:
+For the complete install (including all the plugins and themes), follow these steps:

 *  If you don't have `eyaml` version 3.2.0 on your system, you need first to run `make wp-ops` (which will clone the [wp-ops] repository) and launch the